Humanities Undecided

 Those who enroll at Stevens with their major marked as "humanities undecided" do not need to declare a major until the end of their sophomore year.
 These students will meet regularly with a faculty advisor to discuss their interests and develop an appropriate study plan.

-An example of first-term coursework can be found below, and coursework for subsequent semesters will be decided through conversations with a student’s faculty advisor.
+An example of first-term coursework can be found below.
+Coursework for subsequent semesters is decided through conversations between the student and their faculty advisor.